-Yes and No is the simple answer.
-Yes, most functions/features should be available from Outlook 2016 as documented by Microsoft, but whether a feature or function is accessible from your particular install of Outlook 2016 cannot be answered.
+Maybe for O365 Groups.
+Most functions/features should be available from Outlook 2016 as documented by Microsoft, but whether a feature or function is accessible from your particular install of Outlook 2016 cannot be answered.
 We have seen situations where the Create Group icon in the ribbon is not present as well as adding external guests as members of a group does not work.
-Our advice is to use OWA to manage your group features.
-The documentation below does document how it should work from Outlook 2016 if your install supports it.
+Our advice is to use OWA to manage your O365 Group features.
+The documentation below shows how it should work from Outlook 2016 if your install supports it.

-If you want the messaging capabilities and you haven't created the group yet, create a Microsoft Team instead and you get all the features of a group too.
+If you haven't created the group yet, you definitely want to create a Microsoft Team as you will get all the features of an O365 Group as well.
 If you already own an Office365 Group and now want a Microsoft Team, you can create a Microsoft Team from a group.
 Just launch the Teams app and when you create a Microsoft Team, it will ask you if you want to create one from a group you already have.
 NOTE: You will have to manually move content from the original group to one of your team's channels if you want to access it from your new Microsoft Team.
-Microsoft Teams works by organizing data by channels and content not in a channel will not be accessible.
+Microsoft Teams organizes topics by channels and content not in a channel will not be accessible.

 It is not currently possible to